EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-Active-Directory-Federation-Services.md

     ````

 1. Close **hosts** and save the file.

+    Note: In real world, these entries should be created in a public DNS zone.

 1. Open **Microsoft Edge**.
 1. In Microsoft Edge, navigate to <http://app1.adatum.com>.
 1. In Adatum Corporation, sign in as any user, e.g. **Ada@ad.adatum.com**